Buyer-First Guide to Protecting Your Real Estate Investment

 Occupancy Certificate (OC)

-💡 Without OC, even a finished building can be declared unauthorized.
+💡 Without an OC, even a fully built property can be declared unauthorized—highlighting why approvals matter in legal verification of property.

 Confirms government recognition